-Press ⋈ to go to the next track or chapter while sourced to the CD or DVD slot.

-Press \bowtie to select a track or a folder when navigating folders on an iPod or USB device.
+☑: Press to seek the next radio station, track, or chapter while sourced to the CD slot, or to select tracks and folders on an iPod or USB device.

-+ \triangleleft and - \triangleleft : Press to increase or to decrease the volume.
+$+ \triangleleft \text{ or } - \triangleleft :$ Press to increase or to decrease the volume.

-See Steering Wheel Controls on page 5-3 for more information.
+See Steering Wheel Controls on page 5-3.